Experience 250 Years of Heirloom Vegetables and History in Old Salem, North Carolina

 250 Years of Agrarian Traditions

 2016 marks Old Salem’s 250th anniversary.
-I visited this historic enclave last fall when the leaves were turning and the change of seasons echoed the changes over the centuries from its original agrarian Moravian origins to the modern Winston-Salem of today.
+I visited this historic enclave last fall when the leaves were turning, and the change of seasons echoed the transformation over the centuries from the city’s original agrarian Moravian origins to the modern Winston-Salem of today.

 carrots-old-salem

-Back then, meals were literally farm-to-table, when the yield from each of Old Salem’s heirloom gardens provided–-and still does–-the staples for dishes cooked in the hearth as demonstrated in the Single Brothers’ and Miksch Houses and gardens.
+Back then, meals were literally farm-to-table, when the yield from Old Salem’s heirloom gardens provided–-and still does–-the staples for dishes cooked in the hearth as demonstrated in the Single Brothers’ and Miksch Houses and Gardens.

 old-salem-landscape